bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 Launch browser with *gx* command
 ------------------------------
-Launch a browser windows by visually selecting a URL and entering **gx**.
+Launch a browser window by visually selecting a URL and entering **gx**.

 Sort a visual selection
 -----------------------